openstack-archive/fuel-library/docs/pages/installation-instructions/0060-understand-the-manifest.rst

 Health Checks
 +++++++++++++

-The complete definition of the available services to monitor and their health checks can be viewed at ``deployment/puppet/nagios/manifests/params.pp``.
+You can see the complete definition of the available services to monitor and their health checks at ``deployment/puppet/nagios/manifests/params.pp``.

 Here is the list: ::